YC-IV/kidicam/README.md

 # KidiCam - KIDs' Intelligent Camera
-Expolore the world with photos and DidiCam.
+Let kids explore the world with camera and photos.
+If you have a spare phone and a 3D printer, this project is just fitted for making a smart camera for your kids.

 ![alt KidiCam](photo/front.jpg "Front")